Khaaz/portfolio/Structures/EventManager.md

 <a name="EventManager+_rootHandler"></a>

 ### eventManager.\_rootHandler(...args) ⇒ <code>Promise.&lt;?GuildConf&gt;</code>
-Root Function for all events.
+Roots Function for all events
-Try to resolve guild Object and guildConfig.
+Tries to resolve guild Object and guildConfig
-If needed, test if the user is a bot and stop the event, test if the guild is blacklisted and stop the event.
+If needed, tests if the user is a bot and stop the event handler from processing the event data, also tests if the guild is blacklisted and stops the event processing
-Test if the event is disabled in that guild or not.
+Also tests if the event listener is disabled in that guild or not

-**Kind**: instance method of [<code>EventManager</code>](#EventManager)
+**Kind**: Instance method of [<code>EventManager</code>](#EventManager)

 | Param | Type | Description |
 | --- | --- | --- |